 Vision and Mission statement is your brand’s purpose, your customer feels more connected with your message, and they become brand advocates.

-The statement guides to have a common message/strategy across all mediums without deviation.
+The statement guides to having a common message/strategy across all mediums without deviation.

 Your vision & mission statement should be about how you could add value or solve the ideal customer’s pain point or how you could make their life better.